104 amendment of indian constitution

 Quick Summary

-• It primarily deals with extending the reservation for Scheduled Castes (SC) and Scheduled Tribes (ST) in Lok Sabha and State Assemblies for another 10 years, until 2030.
+• The 104th Amendment extended the reservation of seats for SCs, STs, and OBCs in Lok Sabha and State Assemblies for another 10 years.

 Table of Contents